Our Dene Culture

 However, not just anyone can do cultural tours.
 Unfortunately there are those out there that will do “culture tours” only to make money, to exploit our customs and traditions for commercial purposes.

 For us here at North Star, we have always believed our cultural tours are a representation of our customs and traditions, and thus need to be treated with highest of respect.
 This is the basis of approach when we do our tours and packages.

-For hundreds and hundreds of years our Ancestors have made many sacrifices and endured many hardships to keep our culture alive by passing it down from generation to generation.
-We are proud to offer our cultural tours in manner that honours our Ancestors.
-When you choose one of our cultural tours or you are truly choosing a genuine Indigenous experience!
-All of our guides are Indigenous and all share the same vision as Joe, to do our tours with honour and respect.
+All of our guides are Indigenous and all share the same vision as Joe, to do our tours in a manner that rightfully honours and respects our heritage.
 We are happy to share our culture with you, we are happy to share stories about our land experiences, about our language, about our spirituality and more.

 Dene Laws of Life

 As a teenager and a young adult Joe was fortunate enough to call the Deh Cho home.
 He lived with and was taught valuable life lessons about our Dene way from his aunt and uncle Jim and Celine Antoine.
 Joe credits his Grandparents and his aunt and uncle for instilling strong family and Dene values in him.

 These valuable lessons help guide Joe through his everyday life, and in particular is the foundation for his business’ vision and mission statement.